rash-sh/rash/rash_book/src/docopt.md

 **Note**: `help` is a special case because if help is passed as argument, the program will show all documentation and after that exit 0.

-Positional arguments are parsed like this:
+Positional arguments, if exists, they are parsed like this:

 ```json
 {